bbc/gel/src/components/promos.md

 linkback: http://www.bbc.co.uk/gel/guidelines/promos
 ---

-## When to use a promo
+## Semantics

 The Promo component represents a link to a full piece of content eleswhere on the BBC site or app.
-It should only be incorporated within you interface where:
+It should only be incorporated within an interface where:

 1. It is used to create a standout call-to-action, possibly including an image or additional information
 2. There is a permanent URL to which the Promo can be linked